-It should be noted that the UCC21520 dead time setting is decided by the DT pin configuration (See セクション 9.4.2), and it cannot automatically fine-tune the dead time based on system conditions.
-It is recommended to parallel a ceramic capacitor, 2.2 nF or above, close to the DT pin with R{DT} to achieve better noise immunity.
+It should be noted that the UCC21521 dead time setting is decided by the DT pin configuration (See Programmable Dead Time (DT) Pin), and it cannot automatically fine-tune the dead time based on system conditions.
+And it is recommended to parallel a ceramic capacitor, 2.2nF or above, with R{DT} to achieve better noise immunity.

-10.2.2.9 Application Circuits with Output Stage Negative Bias
+9.2.2.9 Application Circuits with Output Stage Negative Bias

 When parasitic inductances are introduced by non-ideal PCB layout and long package leads (for example, TO-220 and TO-247 type packages), there could be ringing in the gate-source drive voltage of the power transistor during high di/dt and dv/dt switching.
-If the ringing is over the threshold voltage, there is the risk of unintended turn-on and even shoot-through.
+If the ringing is over the threshold voltage, there is the risk of an unintended turn-on and even shoot-through.
 Applying a negative bias on the gate drive is a popular way to keep such ringing below the threshold.
 Below are a few examples of implementing negative gate drive bias.